linhlpv/linhlpv.github.io/_pages/about.md

   # - /about.html
 ---

 Hi, I'm Linh or Levi.
-I am going to become a first year PhD student about Machine Learning at Applied Artificial Intelligence Institute, Deakin University.
+I am a first year PhD student about Machine Learning at Applied Artificial Intelligence Institute (A2I2), Deakin University.
 I graduated from University of Engineering and Technology, Vietnam National University Hanoi, with an first-class degree in Information Technology's (Honors Program) degree.

 My research interest is about Machine Learning problems, especially in Statistical Machine Learning.
-Now, I'm learning about Reinforcement Learning and Generative Models.
+Now, I'm learning and researching about Reinforcement Learning and Generative Models.

 News and Updates
 ======

 2022
 ------
+- 08/22: I moved to Geelong, VIC, Australia and started my PhD journey.
 - 06/22: I received the offer letter from Applied Artificial Intelligence Institute, Deakin University for a PhD position with Scholarship!